genp/cocottributes/README.md

 # COCO Attributes annotation server and attribute classification code
-Code use to create COCO Attributes dataset and experiments in the associated ECCV 2016 paper.
+Code used to create COCO Attributes dataset and experiments in the associated ECCV 2016 paper.

 Before using this repository, create a config.py in the top-level directory.
 Use config_example.py as a guide.